zitadel/zitadel/docs/docs/guides/integrate/identity-providers/introduction.md

 - **Simplified account linking**: ZITADEL can link identities from multiple IdPs to a single user profile, facilitating a cohesive user experience across different authentication methods.

-- **Enhanced group and policy management**: With support for group synchronization and detailed policy configurations, ZITADEL offers granular control over user access and authentication processes.

 ## The user journey